Explore opportunities to bring your talents to Kyowa Kirin

 Non-Technical Skills

-Working Conditions: Requires up to 50% domestic and international travel, including some weekend commitments.
+Working Conditions: Requires up to 10% domestic and limited international travel

 The listed salary is just one component of the overall compensation package.
 At Kyowa Kirin North America we provide a comprehensive range of benefits including: